Edward205/Edward205/README.md

 # What I do
 I like to learn how software and many other things work from the ground up.
 I am committed to making fast and reliable software for the good of the people (including your mother).

-My main programing langages: C++, Python, Flutter
+My main programing langages: C++, Python, Flutter.
+I'm also familiar with JavaScript, HTML/CSS, Go, Bash and Godot Engine.

 [I also translate stuff in Romanian](https://github.com/Edward205/Edward205/blob/main/translations.md)

 # Contact me:

-**If you want to contact me to translate for software (I may do it for free) or for any other reason please ONLY USE THIS EMAIL ADDRESS:**
+**If you want to contact me for any reason please ONLY USE THIS EMAIL ADDRESS:**

-1afrm7ggx@mozmail.com
+webmaster@bastos.cc

-**It is always valid and it will reach me.** Please DO NOT email me via my personal address, unless we've had an e-mail exchange.
+Please DO NOT email me via my personal address, unless we've had an e-mail exchange.

 # Other